 MIT Prompt #1

 Describe the world you come from; for example, your family, clubs, school, community, city, or town.
 How has that world shaped your dreams and aspirations?
-(200-250 words)
+(250 words or fewer)

 Don't repeat information that the committee can find elsewhere on your application.
 Take the time to share fun, personal details about yourself.